ntnu-itk-autonomous-ship-lab/psbmpc/README.md

 # thecolavrepo
 <p> This repository contains branches of different Collision Avoidance (COLAV) algorithms, mainly based on the Scenario-based Model Predictive Control Algorithm [[1]](#1).

 The **sbmpc_catkin_ws** contains the ROS-based colav implemented by Inger Hagen and Giorgio Kufoalor through the Autosea project (with added robustness against obstacle track loss etc. [[3]](#3)), where the original SB-MPC is implemented, in addition to a velocity obstacle algorithm.
-"Insert more information here.."

 The **psbmpc_cxx** implements the Probabilistic Scenario-based MPC [[2]](#2) in C/C++, which is an extended and improved version of the original SB-MPC, with more focus on probabilistic risk assessment, and which allows any given number of avoidance maneuvers in the prediction horizon.
-Here, one version is implemented for the CPU and another experimental for the GPU. </p>
+Here, one version is implemented for the CPU (used for prototyping and testing mainly) and another for the GPU (which is meant to be used in real-time). </p>

 Lastly, **ros2_ws** creates ROS2 packages for using the PSBMPC in a robotic system/autonomous ship, still a work in progress.